IronNode951/Netlithic/README.md

 Netlithic aims to become the **foundation layer for decentralized intelligence**.

-The network is designed to support:
+The protocol is designed to support:

 - decentralized applications
 - contributor-owned ecosystems
 - validator security networks
 - autonomous AI agents

-Value flows to the people and systems that **create value for the network**.
+Value flows to the participants who **create value for the network**.

 ---